Redirection Controller Using Reinforcement Learning: Simulation 1: Reinforcement Learning for Translation, Rotation, Curvature Gains

 \subsection{Results}

 Table \ref{table:result_exp1} shows the number of resets in the heuristic condition, RL-curvature condition, RL-reset condition, and RL-translation condition.
-RL-reset and RL-translation conditions are slightly less effective compared with the heuristic condition, although RL-curvature condition has almost the same number of resets as that in the heuristic condition.
+The RL-reset and RL-translation conditions were slightly less effective than the heuristic condition, although the RL-curvature condition had almost the same number of resets as that in the heuristic condition.

 Fig. \ref{fig:walkingPath} shows the walking paths of the initial 100 m when using the heuristic and RL-curvature controllers.
-As shown, the RL-curvature controller showed a behavior similar to those of the S2C and Steer-to-Orbit.
+As shown, the RL-curvature controller \red{exhibited} a behavior similar to those of S2C and Steer-to-Orbit.

-Fig. \ref{fig:exp1_trans} shows the translation gains when a simulated user is walking the initial 100 m in the physical space.
-In Heuristic, partial-RL-reset, and partial RL curvature algorithms, translation gains changed discontinuously, while in the partial-RL-translation algorithm, translation gains oscillated but changed continuously.
+Fig. \ref{fig:exp1_trans} shows the translation gains when a simulated user is walking the initial 100 m in the \red{real space}.
+In Heuristic, partial RL-reset, and partial RL-curvature algorithms, translation gains changed discontinuously, whereas in the partial RL-translation algorithm, translation gains oscillated but changed continuously.
 The same pattern was observed in the initial 100 m and beyond.

-Fig. \ref{fig:exp1_reset_bar} shows the average reset angles when a simulated user is walking 100 km in the physical space.
+Fig. \ref{fig:exp1_reset_bar} shows the average reset angles when a simulated user is walking 100 km in the \red{real space}.
 The error bars indicate standard variance.
-In all algorithms, the average reset angles were approximately $180^{\circ}$, while the variance of the reset angle of the RL-reset algorithm was greater than the other algorithms.
+In all algorithms, the average reset angles were approximately $180^{\circ}$, whereas the variance of the reset angle of the RL-reset algorithm was greater than that of the other algorithms.

-Fig. \ref{fig:exp1_curv} shows the curvature gains when a simulated user is walking the initial 100 m in the physical space.
-In Heuristic, partial RL-translation, and partial RL-reset algorithms, the curvature gains change discontinuously, while in the partial RL-curvature algorithm, the curvature gains oscillated but changed continuously.
+Fig. \ref{fig:exp1_curv} shows the curvature gains when a simulated user is walking the initial 100 m in the \red{real space}.
+In the Heuristic, partial RL-translation, and partial RL-reset algorithms, the curvature gains change discontinuously, whereas in the partial RL-curvature algorithm, the curvature gains oscillated but changed continuously.
 The same pattern was observed in the initial 100 m and beyond.